Welcome to Striking Kitchen and Bath by Bell

 We have been remodeling homes in the Denver Metro area since 1950.

-Why do I want a plumbing company to remodeling my Kitchen and Bath?
+Why do I want a plumbing company to remodel my Kitchen and Bath?

 We like to treat every project individually, considering the full scope of work to estimate how long your particular remodel project will take.
 We have had projects run as little as a couple of days to as long as several months.
 We minimize disruption by waiting for all ordered materials to arrive before starting the deconstruction process.